DuggzDev/DataStructures/DS/README.md

 Undirected Graph - Can be linked to multiple nodes | Example - Facebook - Mutual Friends Directed Graph - Can only link one node to another (one way connection) | Example - Google Maps

-Adjacency matrix - Quick to look up an edge in a graph, but it uses a lot of room | Time Complexity = O(1), Space Complexity = O(N^2)

-Adjacency list - Each list is a linked list, finds adjancey between nodes | Time Complexity = O(N), Space Complexity = O(N + N)

-Depth First Search (DFS) is used for transversing a tree or graph data structure
-1. Pick a route
-2. Keep going until you reach a dead end, or a previously visited node.
-3. Backtrack to last node that has unvisited adjacent neighbours

 # Algorithms